rust-lang/cargo/src/doc/man/cargo-install.md

 such as a newer version of `rustc`.
 {{/option}}

+{{#option "`--no-path-check`" }}
+By default, Cargo will check if installed programs are available in the configured `PATH` and generate a warning if this is not the case.
+This flag tells Cargo not to perform any path checks.
+{{/option}}

 {{#option "`--no-track`" }}
 By default, Cargo keeps track of the installed packages with a metadata file stored in the installation root directory.
 This flag tells Cargo not to use or